echilaka1/letcode-30-days-challenge/README.md

 		- If x == y, both stones are totally destroyed;
 		- If x != y, the stone of weight x is totally destroyed, and the stone of weight y has new weight y-x.
 		- At the end, there is at most 1 stone left.
 Return the weight of this stone (or 0 if there are no stones left.)

+- Contigous Array: Given a binary array, find the maximum length of a contiguous subarray with equal number of 0 and 1.